WesleyKlop/RatchetChat/README.md

 # RatchetChat
-A Websocket based chat system using Ratchet and Adldap2
+A Websocket based chat system using Ratchet, Adldap2 and a lot more!

 ## Installation